What is Policy Hot Reload?

 Hot reload also changes how teams work with policies.
 Without it, policy updates require a deployment — pull request, CI/CD pipeline, restart.
 With hot reload, a security engineer can respond to an incident by editing a policy file and having the change take effect in seconds.
 This operational agility is critical when an agent is misbehaving and you need to restrict its access immediately.

 The implementation watches the policy directory for file changes using filesystem notifications, re-parses and validates the modified files, and atomically swaps the in-memory policy set.
-If the new file is invalid (syntax error, schema violation), Intercept logs the error and continues operating with the previous valid policy.
+If the new file is invalid (syntax error, schema violation), PolicyLayer logs the error and continues operating with the previous valid policy.
 This ensures a typo in a policy file never takes down the enforcement layer.

 HOW POLICYLAYER USES THIS

-Intercept watches the configured policy directory for filesystem changes using OS-native notification mechanisms (fsnotify on Linux, kqueue on macOS).
-When a policy file is modified, created, or deleted, Intercept validates the new file, and on success, atomically swaps the internal policy index.
+PolicyLayer watches the configured policy directory for filesystem changes using OS-native notification mechanisms (fsnotify on Linux, kqueue on macOS).
+When a policy file is modified, created, or deleted, PolicyLayer validates the new file, and on success, atomically swaps the internal policy index.
 The swap is lock-free for readers, so in-flight evaluations are not blocked.
 If validation fails, the previous policy remains active and an error is logged with the file path and line number of the issue.

 FREQUENTLY ASKED QUESTIONS